 1. The application has not demonstrated that the current activity is causing, or could cause significant harm to the character of the area or the amenities of residents.
-Furthermore, the application has not explored other business activities or demonstrated that the displaced uses of an un-evidenced environmental problem would be displaced to another location.
+Furthermore, the application has not explored other business activities or demonstrated that the displaced uses of an un-evidenced environmental problem would not be displaced to another location.
 The application is therefore contrary to policy LE10 of the Test Valley Borough Revised Local Plan DPD.

-As such, the proposal includes development outside of the boundary of an existing employment site that would result in the unjustified loss of an employment site and an isolated dwelling in the countryside contrary to policy COM2 of the Test Valley Borough Revised Local Plan DPD.
+The proposal would result in the unjustified loss of an employment site and an isolated dwelling in the countryside contrary to policy COM2 of the Test Valley Borough Revised Local Plan DPD.